-VA can provide hearing aids and support to eligible Veterans at no cost
+VA can provide hearing aids and support

 Hearing loss is one of the top service-connected disabilities among Veterans.
 VA offers comprehensive care services to Veterans with hearing loss, tinnitus, and balance.
 This type of hearing loss is generally caused by noise exposure, age, or both.
 One of the first symptoms that a person with hearing loss notices is difficulty distinguishing sounds or understanding speech.

 Currently, there are over 1.7 million Veterans who receive compensation for tinnitus (or ringing in the ears) and over 1.1 million Veterans who receive compensation for hearing loss.
 Most of the hearing loss among Veterans is the result of noise exposure from gunfire, aircraft, tanks, and bombs.

 "I'm a 62-year-old service-connected disabled Veteran who has been without hearing in the right ear for a long time.
 The bone-anchored hearing aid (BAHA) VA provided opened up a whole new world for me," said Army Veteran Ahmedou Ali.

 Help is available

 One way VA helps Veterans with hearing problems is by providing hearing aids.